Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Cumulative risk step-stress model

 \subsection{\textbf{Cumulative risk model}}

-Introduced by Van Dorp and Mazzuchi \cite{RENEVANDORP200455} and Kannan et al.\cite{kannan2010survival}, the cumulative risk model (CRM) allows for an induction of lag period $\delta$ before the stress change effects emerge.
-In CRM, the hazard function is linearly modelled in the interval $(\tau_i,\tau_{i}+\delta)$.
-Thus, piece-wise hazard rate function for Lehman family of distribution takes the following form
+Introduced by Van Dorp and Mazzuchi \cite{RENEVANDORP200455}, formalized by Kannan et al.\cite{kannan2010survival} and generalized by Kannan and Kundu \cite{kannan2020simple}, Cumulative risk model (CRM) addresses discontinuities in hazard rates occurring due to instantaneous stress changes.
+CRM ensures a smooth transition by inducting lag period $\delta$ before the effect of stress change emerges.
+The hazard rate function is usually assumed to be linearly modelled in this lag period.